Joe English (sailor): Whitbread Round the World Yacht Races

 In 1989 English returned to Ireland to skipper the 82 foot, Ron Holland Maxi yacht NCB Ireland, Ireland's first entry in the 1989–1990 Whitbread Round the World Race.
-Irish national expectations for the boats success ran high, but race leg wins were eclipsed by other teams, including the Peter Blake (sailor) led Steinlager 2 entry that dominated the race.
+Irish national expectations for the success of the boat ran high, but race leg wins were eclipsed by other teams, including the Peter Blake (sailor) led Steinlager 2 entry that dominated the race.
 Gear and equipment failure dogged the Irish campaign.
-In the 31,500-mile race, noted for risk of loss of life and boat, NCB Ireland finished 11th out of a 23 strong fleet.
+In the 31,500-mile race, noted for risk of loss of life and boat, NCB Ireland finished 11th out of a 23-strong fleet.